 - What, if any, relevant diagnostic testing have you had performed over the past six months?
 If you have had any recent lab testing performed such as RBS, OGTT, or FBS, the underwriters will be able to confirm information regarding your blood sugar levels, as well as confirm how you are managing your condition.

-In addition, the underwriters will also consider other factors as well when reviewing your application for coverage, including your:
+In addition, the underwriters will also consider other factors as well when looking at your application:

 - Height and weight